 The Nest E and Ecobee3 Lite thermostats are limited to one fan speed, chosen at the time of programming.

 Valve actuators are connected to your building’s HVAC piping and allow the thermostat to control the heat/cool by opening and closing the hot and cold water valves.
 The motor activates the fan and controls the speed.
-These components are part of the fan coil unit itself and are not installed or repaired by Nextech.

 You may notice that if you like to keep it cool inside even when it’s a bit colder outside that the thermostat isn’t blowing cold air when you turn the temperature down, despite the fan running.
 This may be because of certain changes that many high rise buildings make to their heating and cooling systems when the seasons transition.